markbrough/markbrough.github.com/_posts/2017-03-01-consultant-food-and-nutrition-security.md

 ---
 title: Welthungerhilfe
 category: work
-excerpt: Consultant, Food and Nutrition Security
+excerpt: Researcher, Food and Nutrition Security
 from: Nov 2016
 to: Mar 2017
 ---